pabo/prepo/readme.md

 Prepo stops you from getting street sweeping parking tickets.
 It's built off the laravel framework.
 In active development.

 ## Current State
-Gets your current location, plots it on a map, and tells you the street sweeping rules.
+Shows you a map.
+When you click it, a marker plots on it and tells you the street sweeping rules

 ## TODO

-- build parser to fill schedule database with actual data from http://archive.sandiego.gov/stormwater/pdf/district3schedule.pdf
+- ~~build parser to fill schedule database with actual data from http://archive.sandiego.gov/stormwater/pdf/district3schedule.pdf~~
-- parse a schedule to determine if it applies right now
-- color a map with where you can/can't park right now
+- avenues and some other street types don't work yet.
+Streets and Drives definitely should.
+- add button to show current location
+- detect whether the current time is during the street sweeping window
+- display all bad parking zones for a given time
+- expand beyond north park